Relay.app vs. Claude Cowork: one is a cloud-based workflow automation platform, the other is an AI desktop agent. Here's when to use each in 2026.

 When to use Claude Cowork

-• You're an individual knowledge worker (analyst, researcher, ops manager) who wants an AI assistant for hands-on work
+You're an individual knowledge worker who wants an AI assistant for hands-on work

-• Your tasks primarily involve local files and documents rather than cross-app data flows
+Your tasks primarily involve local files, documents, and browser-based work

 The verdict